observablehq/plot/docs/marks/bar.md

 :::

 :::tip
-A [groupY transform](../transforms/group.md) with the *count* reducer could be used instead to produce one bar per species.
+The [group transform](../transforms/group.md) with the *count* reducer could be used to produce one bar per species.
 :::

 You can specify a [*min*, *max*] extent instead and opt-out of the implicit stack transform by specifying two quantitative values: **x1** and **x2** for barX, or **y1** and **y2** for barY.
 For example, here is a historical timeline of civilizations, where each has a beginning and an end.